ollama/ollama/examples/typescript-simplechat/readme.md

 The **chat** endpoint is one of two ways to generate text from an LLM with Ollama.
 At a high level you provide the endpoint an array of message objects with a role and content specified.
 Then with each output and prompt, you add more messages, which builds up the history.

+## Run the Example

+There are a few ways to run this, just like any Typescript code:

+1. Compile with `tsc` and then run it with `node client.js`.
+2. Install `tsx` and run it with `tsx client.ts`.
+3. Install `bun` and run it with `bun client.ts`.

 ## Review the Code

 You can see in the **chat** function that is actually calling the endpoint is simply done with: